 BaseTable is designed to be the base component to build your own complex table component

-The simplest way is overriding the default styles (assuming you are using scss
+The simplest way is overriding the default styles (assuming you are using scss)

 You can write your own styles from scratch or use CSS-in-JS solutions to achieve that

-for you to build your own table component, please check the api and examples for more details
+There are a lot of highly flexible props like xxxRenderer and xxxProps for you to build your own table component, please check the api and examples for more details